saveourtool/save-cloud/save-deploy/README.md

 ## Local deployment
 Usually, not the whole stack is required for development.
 Application logic is performed by save-backend, save-orchestrator and save-preprocessor, so most time you'll need those three.
-* Ensure that docker daemon is running and docker-compose is installed.
+* Ensure that docker daemon is running and docker compose is installed.
   * If running on a system without Unix socket connection to the Docker Daemon (e.g. with Docker for Windows), docker daemon should have HTTP port enabled.
 Then, `docker-tcp` profile should be enabled for orchestrator.
 * To make things easier, add line `save.profile=dev` to `gradle.properties`.
 This will make project version `SNAPSHOT` instead of timestamp-based suffix and allow caching of gradle tasks.